iamaaditya/image-compression-cnn/README.md

    No. Because the final image is encoded using a single Q. Please see Section 4 of our paper.

+# Possible Issues

+1. Cannot import Image (in util.py)
+   Resolution: Change it to `from PIL import Image`

+2. ValueError: setting an array element with a sequence.
+   Resolution: The image file you are passing does not exist

+3. UserWarning: Possible precision loss when converting from float32 to uint8
+   Resolution: This is only a warning from skimage.
+Nothing needs to be done

+4. No message or nothing
+   Default behaviour of the program is such that there is no message unless there is an error, or verbose is set to True.
+Check "output" directory for output files.
+If there is no output directory then make one and run the code again.

 # Credits

  * CNN structure based on VGG16, https://github.com/ry/tensorflow-vgg16/blob/master/vgg16.py